Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: Empirical Applications

 \subsubsection{Covariate Selection}

-The covariates $\mathbf{X}_t$ must satisfy two requirements: (a) they are informative about the fundamental value (relevance), and (b) they are not directly affected by the speculative bubble in stock prices (exogeneity to the bubble).
-The production-side microfoundation of Section~\ref{subsec:microfoundation} provides a structural justification for both requirements: Proposition~\ref{prop:microfoundation} shows that $\mathbf{X}_t = (TFP_t,\, \log IT_t,\, \log Pat_t)'$ spans the technology-driven component of fundamentals, while Remark~\ref{rmk:exclusion} establishes the separability of $\mathbf{X}_t$ from the bubble $b_t$.
-Our baseline specification focuses on these three technology covariates.
+The covariates $\mathbf{X}_t$ must satisfy two benchmark requirements: (a) they are informative about the fundamental value (relevance), and (b) they are not directly affected by the speculative bubble in stock prices (exogeneity to the bubble).
+The production-side microfoundation of Section~\ref{subsec:microfoundation} provides a structural rationale for both requirements: Proposition~\ref{prop:microfoundation} shows that $\mathbf{X}_t = (TFP_t,\, \log IT_t,\, \log Pat_t)'$ spans the technology-driven component of fundamentals under the benchmark restrictions, while Remark~\ref{rmk:exclusion} states the separability condition.
+Our baseline specification focuses on these three technology covariates, and the robustness analysis asks how conclusions change when the exogeneity part of the benchmark is weakened.

-\paragraph{Baseline.} These variables capture the technology-driven component $\Tt$ of the fundamental, each corresponding to a distinct structural margin in the production model of Section~\ref{subsec:microfoundation}. \textit{Real IT investment} (BEA NIPA, deflated by the Consumer Price Index (CPI)) captures the diffusion and adoption margin through economy-wide IT capital deepening ($G_t$ in the model), driven by the expected marginal product of IT capital (equation~\ref{eq:it_foc}) rather than speculative dynamics. \textit{TFP} (Fernald's utilization-adjusted series from the San Francisco Fed) captures the realized productivity margin ($a_t$) and is determined by the production function, not by financial-market speculation. \textit{Patent grants} from the USPTO measure the invention margin ($q_{t-\ell}$); the examination process introduces a lag $\ell \geq 1$ between application and grant, rendering grants largely predetermined with respect to contemporaneous speculative dynamics.
+\paragraph{Baseline.} These variables capture the technology-driven component $\Tt$ of the fundamental, each corresponding to a distinct structural margin in the production model of Section~\ref{subsec:microfoundation}. \textit{Real IT investment} (BEA NIPA, deflated by the Consumer Price Index (CPI)) captures the diffusion and adoption margin through economy-wide IT capital deepening ($G_t$ in the model), which is linked to the expected marginal product of IT capital (equation~\ref{eq:it_foc}). \textit{TFP} (Fernald's utilization-adjusted series from the San Francisco Fed) captures the realized productivity margin ($a_t$). \textit{Patent grants} from the USPTO measure the invention margin ($q_{t-\ell}$); the examination process introduces a lag $\ell \geq 1$ between application and grant, making grants partly predetermined with respect to contemporaneous speculative dynamics.
+These features motivate the baseline specification but do not eliminate the possibility of multi-period feedback from valuations into investment, innovation, and measured productivity.

 \paragraph{Robustness.} We also consider extended specifications that include financial fundamentals and macroeconomic controls as robustness checks.
 These include aggregate revenue, aggregate book equity, and industrial production to capture the non-technology component of fundamentals, as well as the 10-year Treasury yield, credit spreads, and CPI to capture discount rate and inflationary effects.
 We also consider aggregate R\&D expenditure for NASDAQ-listed firms, though it is excluded from the baseline due to data availability constraints in the earlier training period.